Does Alpecin Actually Work? My Personal Review of Caffeine Shampoo

 My recommendation would be to give it a try for a few months and see what happens.
-Dependent on the scale of your hair loss, experiment with how often you use the product and how long you leave it on your scalp before washing out.
+Depending on the scale of your hair loss, experiment with how often you use the product and how long you leave it on your scalp before washing it out.
 Although the instructions on the bottle prescribe daily use (apparently the caffeine is only effective for 24 hours) my own experience suggests that anyone suffering non-profuse hair loss might be able to limit its application to alternative days.
 At double the cost of regular shampoo (in the UK) this stuff doesn't come cheap.
 Using it sparingly has the added bonus of saving you money.

 Does Alpecin Work For You?

 Have you tried caffeine shampoo?
 Does Alpecin work for you?
 Good or bad, share your comments below.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 So meaning - I can apply some coffee grounds on my hair?
 I have a lot of "used" coffee grounds stored inside my fridge.